Paulj1989/paulrjohnson.net/content/about/index.md

 ---
 ![Paul](/images/paul_medium.png)

 I'm Paul.
-A social scientist from the UK transitioning out of academia to pursue a career in data science and research.
+A social scientist from the UK transitioning out of academia to pursue a career in data science.
+I work for the NHS South, Central, and West CSU, in their Population Health Management team.

 As a political scientist, my research interests are centered around party and party system change, particularly the development of new political parties in established systems.
 However, I am broadly interested in applying machine learning techniques to modeling human behavior.